 Mental health and wellbeing

-COVID-19 and other personal issues can have a detrimental impact on many people’s lives.
-This may be experienced as feelings of isolation, anxiety, financial insecurity, emotional issues within your family, concerns about the future or changes in one’s ability to enjoy the company of friends and other forms of relaxation.
+In addition to pressures an individual may be experiencing at work, other personal issues can have a detrimental impact on many people’s lives.
+This may be experienced as feelings of isolation, anxiety, financial insecurity, emotional issues related to family, concerns about the future or changes in one’s ability to enjoy the company of friends and other forms of relaxation.
 These pressures can lead to mental health and wellbeing issues.

 MPA is keen to ensure that managers and employees are able to recognise the symptoms that are often indicators of mental health issues, understand some simple coping strategies and, most importantly, understand that the support available to individuals and how managers can support their colleagues.